bcgov/design-research-guide/docs/build-the-case.md

 - **Moderator:** As a moderator your job is to lead the research session, asking questions and directing activities.
 You will be responsible for the safety and comfort of the user for the entirety of the session.
 - **Recorder:** As a recorder your job is to transcribe session, taking notes and photos.
 Having transcripts completed means you will be able to use them as reference and analysis.
 - **Observer** (optional): Observes the session and takes personal notes.
 This role will rotate with different project team members.

-You should not include more than one observer at a research session.
+  - You should not include more than one observer at an in person research session.
 Having too many people in the room can be intimating for participants.
+- **Technical assistant** (optional): As a technical assistant your job is to troubleshoot technical difficulties when running or recording a remote research session.
+This role is helpful when you are doing online research with a group of participants.
+You may not want to interrupt the whole group if one participant is having issues.

 ## Involve the Whole Project Team
 Involve your project team and executive as an observer to the research.
 The benefits of having them watch at least one user research session include: